mailier1973/underwater-propeller-fault-diagnosis-datasets/README.md

 DS-D and DS-E are currently associated with a manuscript under review and are therefore not publicly released at this stage.
 They will be made publicly available in this repository upon paper acceptance.

-During peer review, DS-D and DS-E can be provided to the editor and reviewers upon reasonable request.

 ## Contact

 For questions regarding dataset access, please open an [Issue](https://github.com/mailier1973/underwater-propeller-fault-diagnosis-datasets/issues) in this repository.